 Imagine a new brand launching in a hyper-competitive market.
 Its competitors have been grinding away for a couple of years and have hundreds of millions of dollars in venture capital in the bank.

-This new brand decides not to raise any money form those investors.
+This new brand decides not to raise any money from those investors.

 That sounds like a pretty tough situation to be in, right?